El Cabanyal Highlights

 The Cabanyal is increasingly hosting all kinds of artistic and cultural events throughout the year.
 For example, the Teatre El Musical (TEM) brings an excellent programme of theatre, dance and music to the neighbourhood, and events like the festival Cabanyal Íntim deliver theatre performances in private houses and public spaces every year in spring.

-For live music lovers, venues such as la Fábrica de Hielo or MarinoJazz organise regular concerts and there is life music almost every Saturday of the year in the Marina pergola.
+For live music lovers, venues such as la Fábrica de Hielo or MarinoJazz organise regular concerts and there is life music almost every weekend of the year in the Marina Norte pergola.
 You can also enjoy flamenco at the tablao Palosanto.

 The neighbourhood’s museums are the ones dedicated to El Arroz (the rice) and Semana Santa Marinera (the local Holy Week) which are next to each other, and there are regular exhibitions in the old Atarazanas (the middle ages shipyards) and the Edificio del Reloj, also close to the port.